Jotaro-Gaming/Cyber-Engine/README.md

+# Cyber engine

+well what is cyber engine? its just a engine im working on

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.